 Working with victims and survivors of disasters, terrorism, war, abuse and accident both individually and systemically: A 25-year perspective

-Professor Jamie Hacker Hughes is past president of the British Psychological Society (2015–2016) and the former Head of Healthcare Psychology at the UK’s MoD.
+Professor Jamie Hacker Hughes was the President of the British Psychological Society from 2015–2016 and the former Head of Healthcare Psychology at the UK’s MoD.
 He was Founder Director of both the UK Psychological Trauma Society and the Veterans and Families Institute at Anglia Ruskin University and its Veterans and Families Research Hub and is a former director of EMDR UK and Ireland Association.
-Jamie is Visiting Professor of Military Psychology in the Veterans and Families Institute Anglia Ruskin University, Visiting Professor of Psychology at the University of Hertfordshire, Visiting Professor at Northumbria University and Honorary Professor of Psychology at Lomonosov Moscow State University in Russia.
+Jamie is Visiting Professor of Military Psychology in the Veterans and Families Institute Anglia Ruskin University, Visiting Professor of Psychology at the University of Hertfordshire, Visiting Professor at Northumbria University and Honorary Professor of Psychology at Lomonosov Moscow State University.

 Overcoming barriers to effective parent-teacher partnerships